virtual-labs/exp-linear-combination-span-dei/experiment/procedure.md

 4. Click on the “Next” button to go to the next page.<br>
 5. Click on the “Pick a point <i>x</i>” button to see <i>L</i>(<i>S</i>), for <i>S</i>={<i>x</i>}.
 (Here a button is provided for selecting a point.
 Hence direct clicking on the graph is not required.)<br>
 6. Click on the “Pick a point <i>x</i>” button in the next block to see <i>L</i>(<i>S</i>), for <i>S</i>={<i>x</i>, <i>y</i>}.
 Then click on the “Pick another point (<i>y</i>)” button.
 Now click on the “on line” button or “not on line” button.<br>
-7. Repeat same process in the next block for the remaining case.<span>
+7. Repeat the same process in the next block, for the remaining case.<span>